 The Enzo method paper is not yet complete.
 However, there are several papers that describe the numerical methods used in Enzo, and this documentation contains a brief outline of the essential physics in Enzo, in Enzo Algorithms.
-Two general references (that should be considered to stand in for the method paper) are:
+These papers should be considered suitable for citations for Enzo in general: